 Michelle Frenkel had just finished writing a housewarming card to some friends when she realized her mistake.
-"I had written ‘I' all the way through the card," says the engaged 31-year-old from Phoenix, Arizona.
+"I had written ‘I' all the way through the card," says the bride-to-be from Phoenix, Arizona.
 "Then I signed it with both mine and my fiancé's names.
 Needless to say, I had to start over."

 Of course, becoming a "Mrs." doesn't mean you will abandon your independence completely.
 You will still be an individual, with your own career, interests and relationships.
 But in your new role as a partner in marriage, your husband's needs and desires will factor into almost everything you do.
 Part of building a successful marriage is recognizing, appreciating and embracing this new role without losing touch with the single woman you were before.
 It's a balancing act.